 Send a range of responses from your server to your app

-Rather than sending the same binary pass/fail response from the server back to the app every time, it's better to have a range of decision outcomes since this is harder to replicate.
-For example, you could use a series of related responses such as Allow, Allow with limits, Allow with limits after reCAPTCHA completion, and Deny.
+Having a range of decision outcomes is harder to replicate than sending a binary Allow/Deny response from the server back to the app for each response.
+For example, you could use a series of related responses such as Allow, Allow with limits, Allow with limits after CAPTCHA completion, and Deny.

 Show actionable error messages